 One of my requirements was night-before or morning-of assembly.
 I wanted to add to my repertoire of meals that would be ready to pop in the oven at the end of a busy day.

 As it turned out, the experiment worked.
-I loved it and my family raved-so much so, that my younger son (who was maybe 10 at the time) said, “Don’t change a thing!”
-In other words, he was telling me not to do my normal make-this-recipe-five-different-ways-before-you’re-willing-to-share-it thing.
+I loved it and my family raved – so much so, that my younger son (who was maybe 10 at the time) said, “Don’t change a thing!”
+In other words, he was telling me not to do my usual make-this-recipe-five-different-ways-before-you’re-willing-to-share-it thing.

-That said, before sharing this recipe, I felt compelled to add the green chilies that were always in the back of my mind.
+That said, before sharing this recipe on the blog, I did feel compelled to add the green chilies that were always in the back of my mind.
 Everyone thought they were a stellar addition, including the now 18-year-old.
 (Where do the years go??)

 As much as we love this dish for an easy dinner, it makes a delightful, savory breakfast or brunch that can be assembled the night before.
 I enjoy any leftovers gently reheated, although they may be served at room temperature-or even cold as my husband tends to like.

-Reheating in the oven will assure the exposed tortilla edges stay crispy, but a microwave will get the job done more quickly.
+Reheating in the oven (or an air fryer for those who have one) will ensure the exposed tortilla edges stay crispy, but a microwave will get the job done more quickly.
 Just make sure not to overheat, as eggs can become rubbery when zapped too long.

 The casserole is flavored by a modest half pound of sausage.
 If you purchase sausage in a one pound package, consider cooking it all and freezing half.
 That way, you’ll be able to assemble this meal for another night in mere minutes, no advance cooking necessary.